williamsk3vin/Kaggle/Data Science/Earthquake/README.md

 - Markers are color-coded by magnitude and sized by event significance.
 - Zoom and hover to see details like magnitude, depth, and tsunami potential.
 - Helps identify high-risk regions and patterns in earthquake occurrence.
+###Earthquake and Tsunami Frequency by Month
+A bar chart showing the distribution of earthquakes and tsunamis across the months of the year:
+- X-axis: Month of occurrence (January to December)
+- Y-axis: Number of events (or percentage of total events)
+- Bars can differentiate all earthquakes versus tsunami events for comparison.
+- Highlights seasonal patterns in earthquake and tsunami activity, helping identify months with higher risk.

 ---